Minority attack

 In chess, a minority attack is the advancement of one's pawns on the side of the board where one has fewer pawns than their opponent, intending to use their minority to strategically provoke a weakness (i.e, an isolated or backward pawn) in the opponent's pawn structure.
 The minority attack is a common middlegame plan that can be played in many pawn structures.
-The name might be misleading, as the "attack" does not involve tactics planned to produce checkmate or significant material gain, but rather a strategical and structural advantage for the attacking player.
+The name might be misleading, as the "attack" does not involve tactics planned to produce checkmate or significant gain, but rather a strategical and structural advantage for the attacking player.